Wolf-Bazil/Terosica-Security/README.md

 ## 📜 License

-MIT License - Use freely for personal/commercial projects
+Apache 2.0 License - Use freely for personal/commercial projects

 ---

 ## 🌟 Credits

-**SafeGuard AI v1.0.0** - Enterprise Cyber Safety Platform
+**Terosica AI v1.0.0** - Enterprise Cyber Safety Platform
 Built with security, simplicity, and style.
 *"Protecting the digital world, one email at a time."*